TennyResearch/ServerlessVideoChat/README.md

 Welcome to my Udemy course!
 In this course we will build a complete serverless video chat application using React, WebRTC and a bunch of Amazon AWS Cloud serverless features.
 This is a great in depth course on a lot of modern and important technologies and I'm so excited that you're here to take a deep dive into these technologies with me.

+If you haven't signed up for the course, click [here](https://www.udemy.com/course/draft/6590009/?referralCode=7451E83CAD8ED4BCD989) to sign up!

 ## Structure of this Respository

 This repository accompanies the Udemy course and provides all of the code and resources we use throughout the course.